-Net change in fund balances - total governmental funds ; \$ (100,524) The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense: Capital outlay Depreciation expense \$ 40,603 (71,581) (30,978) In the statement of activities, only the loss on the sale of capital assets is reported.
-However, in the governmental funds, the proceeds from the sale increase financial resources.
-Thus, the change in net position differs from the change in fund balance.
-Loss on disposal of capital assets (646) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-These expenses consist of: Compensated absences (1,173) Change in net position of governmental activities == \$ (133,321)
+Net change in fund balances - total governmental funds \$ 78,772 The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense: Capital outlay Depreciation expense \$ 21,230 (64,656) (43,426) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+These expenses consist of: Compensated absences 1,238 Change in net position of governmental activities \$ 36,584